BB1464/Academic_Blog/content/courses/example/visualization.md

 type: book
 weight: 30
 ---

-Learn how to visualize data with Plotly.
+Learn how to visualize data with ggplot2.

 <!--more-->